burkeholland/deno-first-look/lessons/getting-to-know/first-program.md

 The "app.ts.js" file contains the JavaScript output of your code - minified and with sourcemaps.

 The `app.ts.meta` contains information concerning the version of your file.
-Deno is using these files to determine what dependencies your program has, what version it is, ect.
-We'll look at this again later on and you'll understand more about _why_ Deno is doing all of this.
+Deno is using these files to determine what dependencies your program has, what version it is, etc. We'll look at this again later on and you'll understand more about _why_ Deno is doing all of this.

 In summary, Deno is the compiler and it checks code for errors the way any strongly typed language compiler would.